-1. Excluding securities of companies with exposure (as defined by the Index provider in the Index methodology) to any of the following characteristics (each characteristic will apply thresholds, as defined by the Index provider and set out in the Index methodology and which may be amended from time to time).
+1. Excluding securities of companies with exposure (as defined by the Index provider in the Index methodology) to any of the certain characteristics.

-2. The Index applies the MSCI ESG Leaders methodology (which is available on the Index provider's website) to achieve its ESG objective by only selecting companies that have the highest MSCI ESG Ratings, in order to increase exposure to those companies demonstrating both a robust ESG profile as well as a positive trend in improving that profile, while seeking to minimise exclusions from their parent index.
+2. The Index applies the MSCI Universal Indexes Methodology in the construction of the Index in order to increase exposure to those companies demonstrating both a robust ESG profile as well as a positive trend in improving that profile, while seeking to minimise exclusions from the Parent Index.